Marlin-DE200/Marlin-DiscoEasy200/README.md

   however this uses significantly more memory and may not fit the MKS_BASE_1.5
 * [Direct stepping](https://reprap.org/wiki/Direct_Stepping) / [Step Daemon](https://github.com/colinrgodsey/step-daemon)

+The implementation of this version has been designed to be flexible and to allow for both easy updating as new stock versions of Marlin are released, and additions of more configurations for publicly available mods such as bltouch.

 Discussions inc. feedback, Issues and Pull-Requests are all welcome, particularly where you have tested the improvements yourself, and the author is favourable to supporting any DE200 configuration using commonly available components other than already supported here.

+As an illustration of the information needed to support additional mods, the reasons that e.g. bltouch has not been included are:

+* bltouch connection pins are not standardised
+* bltouch mounting positions are not standardised - and so the nozzle-offsets are unknown
+* there are no standarised Thingiverse Things for either the mount or for the firmware that can be used as the basis for configuration, the closest being a Z122 head + bltouch that does not have matching firmware or the nozzle-offsets defined

 ### DISCLAIMER